Roller skating was always part of (pop)-culture. Its comeback adds a new chapter to the traditions in this sports.

 This statement points out two important aspects for understanding the current roller skating movement.
 First, it is acquired by mostly women, and second, it transcends the function as a trendy workout, or fashionable recreational activity.

 Roller skates underline an independent, creative, self-determined female lifestyle.
-The singer and DJ Sophia Eris represents this.
+The picture of the singer and DJ Sophia Eris represents this.

 “The rules we set were it had to be all-inclusive (gender, religion, age, sexuality), no skill-level excluded – basically we wanted to form a safe environment for people who wanted to quad skate in parks.”Samara Pepperell (Founder of Chicks in Bowls)